 Age-related macular degeneration (AMD) is a progressive disease of the retina wherein the light-sensing cells in the central area of vision (the macula) stop working and eventually die.
 The disease is thought to be caused by a combination of genetic and environmental factors, and it is most common in people who are age sixty and over.
 A reasonable estimate of the total number of people in the United States affected by all stages of macular degeneration is set at more than 8 million.

-AMD can be a confusing diagnosis.
-With so many facets to its diagnosis, symptoms, pathology, and treatment, misunderstandings flourish.
-Here are the most common misconceptions, each followed by a straight explanation based upon current knowledge.
+AMD can be a confusing condition.
+With so many facets to its diagnosis, symptoms, pathology, and treatment, it is difficult to understand everything about it in a ten-minute session with one’s doctor.
+This, in tandem with misleading advertising and dishonest fund-raising schemes, can create an atmosphere in which misunderstandings and disappointments flourish.
+In an attempt to help clear the air, this presentation highlights the most common misconceptions, each followed by a straightforward discussion based upon current knowledge.

 Misconception #1: “AMD causes blindness.”